SMAK1993/Train-Routes/README.md

 Graph: AB5, BC4, CD8, DC8, DE6, AD5, CE2, EB3, AE7

+**Assuming that either version of Python (2 or 3) are installed added to path to run solution.**

-The solution to the following test can be obtained by running python test.py:
+The solution to the following test can be obtained by running **python test.py**:

 1. The distance of the route A-B-C.
 2. The distance of the route A-D.